 “The written words of the Scriptures are the assurance to the believers, who believe into the name of the Son of God, that they have eternal life.
 Our believing to receive eternal life is the fact; the words of the Holy Writings are the assurance concerning this fact—they are the title deed to our eternal salvation.
 By them we are assured and have the pledge that as long as we believe into the name of the Son of God, we have eternal life.”

 We have a pledge concerning our salvation!
-Our “title deed” is the Word of God.
+Our pledge, our “title deed” to our eternal salvation, is the Word of God.

 “For God so loved the world that He gave His only begotten Son, that everyone who believes into Him would not perish, but would have eternal life.”

-This word tells us that when we believe into Jesus Christ, we’re saved; we have eternal life and we will not perish.
-We’re saved when believe in Him and receive Him as our Savior.
+This verse tells us that when we believe into Jesus Christ, we’re saved; we have eternal life and we will not perish.
+We’re saved when we believe in Him and receive Him as our Savior.
 This is God’s unchanging and reliable Word.

 Relying on the facts in God’s Word, as opposed to our own feelings or deductions, is one strong way we can be assured we’re really saved.

 2. The Holy Spirit witnesses with our spirit

 Another way we can be sure we’re saved is through the Spirit.